pradeephubgit/appsignal-docs/source/application/new-application.html.md

 - [Elixir installation instructions](/elixir/installation.html)
 - [JavaScript installation instructions](/front-end/installation.html)

-AppSignal will detect and register new Ruby and Elixir applications when it receives data from the application and not before it.
+AppSignal will detect and register new Ruby, Elixir & Node.js applications when it receives data from the application and not before it.
 Using their installers this should be done automatically.
 When installing AppSignal manually, please use the demo command line tool ([Ruby](/ruby/command-line/demo.html) / [Elixir](/elixir/command-line/demo.html)) or start your application and perform some requests/jobs to send data to AppSignal.com.

 JavaScript applications will create an app beforehand that generate an application-specific Push API key to be used for that application.